 Common Garden We conducted this experiment and all observations in a common garden of Helianthus petiolaris at the University of Colorado’s 30th Street greenhouse (Boulder, Colorado, USA).
 Plants were grown from seeds collected from wild plants growing in 32 sites across eastern Colorado during September of 2013.
 Seeds from all sites were mixed before storage to reduce any impacts of local phenotypes.
 In March of 2014, seeds were germinated in petri dishes and then planted in groups of five seedlings into 10cm x 10cm pots in the greenhouse.
 In May, individual sunflowers were transplanted into outdoor flowerbeds, spaced 60 cm apart to mimic natural plant densities, and watered regularly throughout the summer.
-We allowed plants to bloom for two weeks prior to experimental trials to insure they were attractive to local bees and allowed them to continue to bloom several weeks after the trials ended.
+Plants bloomed for two weeks prior to experimental trials to insure they were attractive to local bees and continued to bloom several weeks after the trials ended.
 Before the experiments took place, no predators were observed on any experimental plants.

-Experimental design To determine how foraging bees responded to ambush bugs we manipulated their presence on individual sunflower inflorescences.
+Experimental design To determine how foraging bees responded to ambush bugs, we manipulated their presence on individual sunflower inflorescences.
 We implemented a matched-pair design with paired observations of occupied and unoccupied flowers on three consecutive days.
-Given that we used two DSLR cameras for recording observations (see below), pairing enabled us to control for phenology of flowers, display size, and daily visitor activity.
+We used two DSLR cameras to record paired observations (see below).
+Pairing enabled us to control for phenology of flowers, display size, and daily visitor activity.
 We assigned identification numbers to 40 undamaged, recently opened inflorescences (hereafter flowers) that were accessible for filming, and randomly assigned each to one of two treatments: occupied or control.
 This resulted in 20 flowers receiving ambush bugs and 20 left as unoccupied controls (Supplementary Figure 2).
 Individual flowers received the same treatment throughout the three day experiment but we randomly paired treatment flowers with control flowers on each day, so that pairings were not constant over the three day period to reduce bias due to observation time or position in the garden.

-We conducted all experimental observations from August 15th to 17th 2015.
+We conducted all experimental observations from August 15th to 17th 2014.
 We collected 75 individual ambush bugs from patches of sunflowers growing on roadside edges in agricultural areas near Boulder, Colorado.
 Each ambush bug was stored in an individual container inside of a growth chamber (Percival LLVL) maintained at 25˚C during the day and 20˚C at night with a 14-hour day length.
 At the start of each observation day, any arthropods greater than 1mm were removed from experimental flowers and each flower was inspected for damage; if a flower was damaged or senescing, we used another flower on the same plant.
 After the inspection, ambush bugs were placed on treated flowers and recording began.
 If an ambush bug left the flower, it was replaced and the trial was continued.
 If it left undetected, any data collected after it left were not included in analyses.
 At the end of the observation period, all ambush bugs were re-collected from flowers and replaced in the growth chamber over-night for possible use the next day.
 All experimental flowers were observed in the order of their random draw positions for 10 minutes (Figure 2).
-Observations were recorded using high definition digital single lens reflex cameras (manufacturer, model, etc.), placed 40 cm from blooms and recording at 30 frames per second with a resolution of 1920×1080 pixels.
+Observations were recorded using high definition digital single lens reflex cameras (Canon EOS 10D and Nikon D5200), placed 40 cm from blooms and recording at 30 frames per second with a resolution of 1920×1080 pixels.
 Using digital recordings allowed for frame-by-frame analysis of visits with a temporal resolution of 0.03 seconds.
-Observations began at 07:40 and finished when all pairs in both blocks had been observed (about four hours).
+Observations began at 07:40 and finished when all pairs in both blocks had been observed (approximately four hours).